 The alternative minimum tax is a parallel form of taxation similar to the regular federal income tax system.
 Much like the normal federal income tax, the alternative minimum tax, or “AMT” has its own system of form and rules on income and deductions.
 It applies to only a small subset of income tax filers and is often difficult to discern without the assistance of a qualified tax preparer.
+The Tax Cuts and Jobs Act significantly increased the amount of income exempted from the AMT in 2018, which means that it applies to a smaller range of taxpayers than it did previously.

 Purpose of the AMT